-Waiting to Explode: W aitin q to Exp lode --------------------- --- ------- ------ ----- ------ not allowed to daven or learn whithin four ammos of a stink, so lets keep our shteeble smell free
+Waiting to Exp lode: --------- ---- ----- -------

 Ironically, this is the other side of very same trick that people like me fall for when we just hold our their breath!
 I mean when we are not really giving anything up, but just postponing it.
 Gevalt.
 The more days we 'tzaddikim' are clean for, the worse our situation grows - the stronger our belief that we have 'sacrificed', and deserve a break...so eventually we must explode.
 Waiting to exhale.